syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Comments.md

 Dim document As New WordDocument("Comment.docx")

-'Remove second comments from a document.
+'Removes second comments from a document.

 document.Comments.RemoveAt(1)

-'Save and close the Word document
+'Saves and closes the Word document

 document.Save("Result.docx", FormatType.Docx)